How can foreign investors set up a company in India?

 What are the steps for registering an Indian company?

-prepare the application for registration of thebusiness name, which should includeminimum four proposed trading names and maximum six;
+- prepare the application for registration of thebusiness name, which should includeaminimum of four proposed trading names and a maximum of six;

 The following video offers a short presentation on the registration of an Indian company: